Mingenew, Western Australia: Wildflowers

 Mingenew has many spectacular displays of wildflowers between late July and early October.
 Varieties include everlastings, hakeas, banksias and grevilleas.

 Mingenew's floral emblem is the bird beak hakea (Hakea orthorrhyncha).

 Coalseam Conservation Park

 Located 33 km north east of Mingenew, the Coalseam Conservation Park is a renowned site for its carpets of native pink and white everlastings (Rhodanthe chlorocephala ss. rosea) and yellow pom pom (Cephalipterum drummondii) wildflowers.
 The area was named the Coalseam after the Gregory brothers discovered coal exposed within the sedimentary layers of the banks of the Irwin River in 1846.
 This marked the first discovery of coal in Western Australia, however, after a number of shafts were dug, only narrow seams of poor quality coal were found, so the site was abandoned.
 The park is now a popular picnic place, where remnants of its mining history are still present.
 Also present are many marine fossils embedded in the riverbank and the magnificent limestone cliffs from the Permian Ice Age, 250 million years ago – the oldest geological era.

-Sports clubs

-Sport is an integral part of the fabric to the community of Mingenew.